AlexsLemonade/reproducible-research/instructor_notes/11_git-init-server.md

 # Instructor Notes: Initializing a git repository on RStudio Server

-This document provides instructions for creating a git repository in an existing directory on the CCDL's RStudio Server, as well as setting up associated git credentials.
+This document provides instructions for creating a git repository in an existing directory on the Data Lab's RStudio Server, as well as setting up associated git credentials.

 ## Learning goals